 The Cardinal of Lorraine, very much worried by the situation, began to appeal to the influence and the help of Catherine.
 This change of attitude is very evident from the correspondence of the English Ambassador.
-Previous to the time when the Guise became certain of this conspiracy, his letters contain but little reference to Catherine, but from that time on it is evident that attention is paid to her opinion in all matters of state.
-Her advice was that the younger members of the house of Montmorency, Admiral Coligny and his brother d'Andelot, Captain Gen- Mignet.
+Previous to the time when the Guise became certain of this conspiracy, his letters contain but little reference to Catherine. but from that time on it is evident that attention is paid to her opinion in all matters of state.
+Her advice was that the younger members of the house of Montmorency, Admiral Coligny and his brother d'Andelot, Captain Gen-3 Mignet.
 Jour. des Savants, July, 1857; ib. qtd.
 A. N. K. Cal.
-Vcn.
+Von.
 153, Forbes I, 355.
-Cal.
+3Cal.
 Vcn.
 156, Paillard, 28, qtd.
 Arch.
 Brussels.

 eral of the French Infantry, should be called to court.
 Coligny came and advised the Queen to issue at once an edict declaring entire liberty of conscience until time could be had for the assembly of a general council for the reform of the Church.
 This advice was accepted not only by Catherine, but by the Guise.
 An edict was issued in which "the King, by the advice of his honored mother and his council and not wishing that the first year of his reign should seem to posterity bloody and full of the death of our poor subjects however much they may have deserved death," ordered the release of all people arrested for the sake of religion.
-The edict excepted from pardon all preachers of heresy and called upon all loyal subjects of the King to live in the future as good Catholics.
+The edict excepted from pardon all preachers of heresy and called upon all loyal subjects of the King to live in the future as good Catholics.1

 This of course was not what Coligny had advised and if it had been, the conspirators had probably gone too far now to be willing to give up their plans.
 At all events, small bodies of armed men continued to converge from different points upon the town and castle of Amboise.
 They were cut off and captured by the princes, nobles and gentlemen of the court and, on the nineteenth of March, 1560, la Renaudie himself was killed in a skirmish in the woods not far from Amboise.
 The utmost severity was used against the prisoners.
 One day, for instance, four men were hanged in the morning and in the evening nine more were hanged, some from the gates, some upon specially erected gallows, some from the window-casings of the château.
 Bunches of prisoners were tied up in sacks or bound together to long poles and cast into the river.
 About fifty were drowned in this way.
 In all it is estimated by foreign observers that some seventy-five were executed.
-A few noblemen of greater importance were beheaded.

-Many of the soldiers when asked for whom they were fighting answered that they were the soldiers of God and most of the captains executed died "very assuredly and constantly for religion in singing of psalms."
+A few noblemen of greater importance were beheaded.2 constantly for religion in singing of psalms."
 When one nobleman by the name of Villemongey mounted the scaffold he stooped to dip his hands in the blood of his companions and raising them to Heaven cried out, "Oh God Most Good and Most Gracious, behold the innocent blood of those who belong to You, whose death You will not leave unpunished."
 The horror of these executions was increased by the fact that the ladies and gentlemen of the court rather made a spectacle of them, crowding the windows of the château and treating the matter as if it were a festival.
 To this general cruel attitude of the court two exceptions have been recorded.
-The Duchess of Guise wept and refused to witness the executions and Catherine de' Medici saved from death and "caused to be sent home a great number."
+The Duchess of Guise went and refused to witness the executions and Catherine de' Medici saved from death and "caused to be sent home a great number."
 1